cloverbots-fll/cloverbots-fll.github.io/README.md

-# PyBricks Blockly
+# Blockly for PyBricks
-This program, once completed, will allow you to use Google's Blockly software to code a Spike PRIME robot in block code.
+This program allows for the use of block code to program a robot in Python using the PyBricks library